 To many people this little car-free island off the south tip of Ile Sainte Marie is even better than the main island.
 The circumference of the island is just 8km, and it takes just three hours to walk around it.
 You can stay at one of the small guesthouses but most people just come for the day to enjoy the white sandy beaches, orchids and seafood restaurants.
 The best beach is at the north of the island, crystal clear and shallow water, calm tide, soft sand – absolute paradise!

-You can fly in and out of the island a tiny airport in the south.
-But many people meander up the east coast.
-And then take the ferry (1 to 1½ hours depending on the seas) for some beach R&R at the end of their trip.
+The easiest option is to fly in and out of the island via the tiny airport in the south.
+But many people opt to combine the Eastern Highlands with a meander up the scenic east coast.
+And then you take the ferry (1 to 1½ hours depending on the seas) for some beach R&R at the end of your trip.

 We arrange trips to more than 100+ destinations throughout the African continent.